 Lake Wanahoo - Phase 2

 Completed in 2016, the Lake Wanahoo Trail - Phase 2 is currently the largest piece of Wahoo's trail system and provides important connectivity from the northern city limits of Wahoo to Lake Wanahoo.
 This trail section begins at the north edge of Cook's Park and closely follows the meanderings of Sand Creek.
 On the northern edge of the trail users can safely access the Lake Wanahoo trail system via a box culvert that runs underneath the four-lane Highway 77 Expressway.
 This piece of Wahoo's trail system is approx. 7,200 feet in length (1.4 miles) and has a 10' wide crushed limestone surface.
 There are three small picnic shelters and two rest areas with benches along the length of the trail.
 Click here for a trail map showing locations of shelters and trail markers.

 WAHOO TRAIL REGULATIONS

-- All Wahoo trails are open from sunrise to sunset daily.
+- All Wahoo trails are open daily from sunrise to sunset.

 - All Wahoo trails are for non-motorized uses only.
 Motorized wheelchairs are permitted.